mtyeh411/mediawiki-bootstrap/README.md

     require_once( "$IP/skins/mediawiki-bootstrap/bootstrap.php");
 where ```$IP``` represents your MediaWiki root directory and ```skins/mediawiki-bootstrap``` is the cloned repository path.

+NOTE: Due to the way ResourceLoader handles relative paths in CSS files, Font Awesome assumes that your Bootstrap skin is located in ```skins/mediawiki-bootstrap```.
+If you have a different path, you will need to change the path in ```assets/font-awesome.css```.

 ## Overriding skin styles ##
 The ```assets``` directory contains site-specific rules and behavior which you may use to customize the Bootstrap skin to your wiki site should you choose not to use MediaWiki:Common.css or MediaWiki:Common.js (see ```assets/site.css``` and ```assets/site.js```).
 This may be the case should your customized skins and behavior be specific to your instance of the Bootstrap MediaWiki skin.